Among Us: Language of Conspiracy Theorists on Mainstream Reddit: Methods

-Due to the balanced nature of the datasets we employed, accuracy serves as a reliable and meaningful evaluation metric for this task.
-Since both classes are represented in equal proportions, accuracy provides a clear measure of the classifier’s effectiveness without being skewed by class imbalances.
-This ensures that the model’s performance is not artificially inflated by a dominant class, making it a suitable choice for assessing how well the classifier distinguishes between conspiracy and non-conspiracy users.
+Since both classes are represented in equal proportions, accuracy provides a clear measure of the classifier’s effectiveness without being skewed by class imbalances, making it a suitable choice for assessing how well the classifier distinguishes between conspiracy and non-conspiracy users.
 Additionally, using accuracy allows for straightforward comparisons across different models and experimental setups, reinforcing the robustness of our findings.

+For each classification task, we assess statistical significance by using a permutation test~\cite{ojala2010permutation} in which training labels are randomly shuffled, and the model is retrained to generate a null distribution of performance (accuracy) scores.
+The performance of the original model is then compared against this distribution to test the null hypothesis of independence between features and labels.
+We perform \num{100} label permutations on the training data.
+The p-value is computed as $\frac{C + 1}{n_{perm} + 1}$, where $C$ is the number of permuted models that outperform the original model and $n_{perm}$ is the number of permutations.
+With \num{100} permutations, the minimum attainable p-value is \num{0.0099}.